JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 #### Return value

-A pointer to the `CRichEditCtrl` class.
+A pointer to the `CRichEditCtx` class.

 ---